djissuesinc-cmyk/tekmetric-pro/README.md

 1. Get your Google Gemini API key ready.
 2. Install the script in your browser.
 3. Enter your credentials for auto-login and your API key.
+^-> This will require you have a Tekmetric user account, otherwise this app will not work at all.
 4. Start using the modified interface.

 Developed by Shawn Bradbury.